eerie-cosmos/Eerie-cosmos.github.io/Projects.md

 **Institution:** TU Dortmund University
 **Project type:** Master’s thesis

-### Research question
-How can spatially varying image blur in microscopic imagery be modeled and compensated for in a physically grounded manner so that downstream 3D reconstruction becomes denser, more complete and spatially informative?

-### Context
-The thesis addressed image sequences acquired using the CAM-M microscopic camera of lunar regolith simulant during a lunar rover-related ground testing.
-In such close-range imaging of non-flat regolith surfaces, shallow depth of field causes some regions to appear sharp and others blurred.
-This affects feature matching and reduces the quality and density of the resulting 3D reconstruction based on bundle adjustment.
+This thesis investigated how spatially varying defocus blur in microscopic image sequences can be modelled and compensated in a physically grounded manner to improve downstream 3D reconstruction.
+The work was motivated by close-range microscopic imagery of lunar regolith simulant acquired with the CAM-M camera during rover-related ground testing, where shallow depth of field degraded feature correspondence and reduced the density and completeness of bundle-adjustment-based reconstruction.

-### Contribution
-The work developed and evaluated a reconstruction pipeline that linked optical image formation model and geometric reconstruction rather than treating them as separate stages.
-The method estimated a plane of sharpness in the scene, inferred defocus blur through the circle of confusion, translated that into a location-dependent point spread function, and then applied spatially varying deconvolution using Wiener and Richardson–Lucy approaches before repeating the reconstruction step with the resulting restored images.
+The developed pipeline explicitly coupled optical image formation with geometric reconstruction rather than treating restoration and 3D recovery as independent stages.
+It estimated a scene plane of sharpness, modelled defocus through the circle of confusion, derived a spatially varying point spread function, and applied location-dependent deconvolution using Wiener and Richardson–Lucy methods before repeating the reconstruction step on the restored imagery.

-### Methods and tools
-- Optical defocus modeling based on real-aperture camera model
-- Sharp areas estimation and plane-of-focus reasoning
-- Spatially varying point spread function modeling
-- Wiener filtering and Richardson–Lucy deconvolution
-- Python-supported SfM/MVS reconstruction in Agisoft Metashape Pro
-- Geometric comparison and point cloud density maps analysis

-### Outcome
-The method improved the areal point density and spatial resolution of the reconstructed 3D point clouds relative to the initial reconstruction, showing how image degradation directly affects downstream geometric representation quality.

-### Research relevance
-This project is representative of a broader research interest in physically grounded perception: understanding how sensing limitations propagate into later geometric, spatial, and robotic decisions.

-### Code and data
+This physically informed treatment of image degradation led to denser and more spatially informative 3D point clouds than the initial reconstruction, demonstrating how sensing limitations propagate into later geometric representation quality.
+More broadly, the project reflects a continuing research interest in physically grounded perception, particularly in settings where optical effects, scene geometry, and reconstruction performance are tightly coupled.

+**Methods and tools:** Optical defocus modelling, plane-of-focus estimation, spatially varying PSF modelling, Wiener filtering, Richardson–Lucy deconvolution, Python-supported SfM/MVS in Agisoft Metashape Pro, geometric comparison, and point-cloud density-map analysis.

-Source code is not publicly released at present.
+**Code and data:** Source code is not publicly released at present.
 This page documents the scientific motivation, methodology, and representative outcomes of the work.

 ---